pykaldi/pykaldi/README.md

 ### How do I build PyKaldi on Windows?

 We have no idea what is needed to build PyKaldi on Windows.
-We have no intention of adding Windows support in the foreseeable future.
+It would probably require lots of changes to the build system.

 ### How do I build PyKaldi using a different Kaldi installation?